MediRound: Multi-Round Entity-Level Reasoning Segmentation in Medical Images: Experiments

 \myparagraph{Network Architecture.} For \textbf{MediRound}, as described in Sec.~\ref{sec:MediRound}, we employ LLaVA-Med-v1.5-Mistral-7B~\cite{llava-med} as the MLLM, and MedSAM~\cite{medsam_model} as the vision backbone.
 The $\mathcal{G}_b^{enc}$ is implemented as a linear projection from 4 dimensions to 4096.
 For \textbf{JCM}, the projections in the Quality Judgment Module and Correction Module are implemented as three-layer MLPs with dimensions [256, 512, 512, 1] and [256, 512, 512, 256], respectively.

-\myparagraph{Implementation Details.} \textbf{MediRound} is trained on the MR-MedSeg dataset using four NVIDIA RTX A6000 GPUs (48 GB memory each) for approximately 1.5 days.
-The batch size per device is set to 15.
+\myparagraph{Implementation Details.} \textbf{MediRound} is trained on the MR-MedSeg using four NVIDIA RTX A6000 GPUs (48 GB memory each) for about 1.5 days.
+We use a batch size of 15 on each device.
 To enhance training efficiency, we adopt the DeepSpeed \cite{deepspeed} engine.
-Optimization is performed using the AdamW \cite{adamw} optimizer with a learning rate of 0.0003.
-Learning rate scheduling is managed by the WarmupDecayLR scheduler, with a warm-up phase spanning 100 iterations.
+We optimize the model parameters with AdamW \cite{adamw} using a learning rate of 0.0003.
+The learning rate is adjusted using the WarmupDecayLR scheduler, which includes a 100-iteration warm-up stage.
 The LoRA rank is uniformly set to 8.
 For training \textbf{JCM}, we keep the same hyperparameter settings, and it can be completed in just half a day.
 All training is conducted on the MR-MedSeg training set, employing a teacher forcing strategy \cite{teacher_forcing}.
+During training, the weights for the Dice loss \(\lambda_{dice}\) and BCE loss \(\lambda_{bce}\) are set to 0.5 and 2.0.
+All multi-round segmentation evaluations adopt an autoregressive free-running strategy, where subsequent rounds can only rely on the model’s own mask outputs from previous rounds.